JorrieB/Boids/README.md

 * Program a basic boid.
 * Gain intuition on how swarm intelligence can be used to model more complex flocking behaviors.

+This is what you are about to create:

 ![](Assets/boidFinalProduct.gif)